uonafya/jphes-docs/source/getstarted.rst

 * Assign Programs to a Development Partner.
 * View a list of the development partners.
 * View details of each development partner such as the programs assigned and the agencies supported by the development partner.In addition, can drill down to the lowest level(mechansim).
-* Create, view and update users for this specific level.
+* Analysis and reports for all units(Donor, Agency, and Mechanism).

 Donor Unit LeveL
 ++++++++++++++++++